asofiaoliveira/srl_bert_pt/README.md

 # Portuguese SRL

 This work was developed in the context of my Master's thesis in Data Science.
-The code is based on [AllenNLP's package](https://github.com/allenai/allennlp) and the pre-trained models used in this work came from [🤗 Transformers](https://github.com/huggingface/transformers) and [neuralmind-ai BERTimbau - Portuguese BERT](https://github.com/neuralmind-ai/portuguese-bert).
+The code is based on [AllenNLP's package](https://github.com/allenai/allennlp) and the pre-trained models used came from [🤗 Transformers](https://github.com/huggingface/transformers) and [neuralmind-ai BERTimbau - Portuguese BERT](https://github.com/neuralmind-ai/portuguese-bert).

-There are two branches in this repository: one with the code used to run the experiments (`reproduce`) for the thesis and one to use for predicting (`master`) (they are only slightly different).
-This is due to an error in the allennlp package in the version used for the experiments.
+There are three branches in this repository, which correspond to three different versions of the AllenNLP package.
+The branch [`v1.0.0rc3`](/v1.0.0rc3) contains the code used to train the models reported in the article.
+The branch [`v1.0.0`](/v1.0.0) contains the code used to test the models reported.
+The models were trained and tested in different versions because of a bug in version 1.0.0rc3 of AllenNLP which prevented testing some models.
+The main branch contains the code needed to make predictions with the trained models.

 ## Models

-The trained models can be obtained using the get_model.py script.
+The trained models can be obtained using the get_model.py script in the main branch.

 ```python
 python get_model.py [model name]
 ```

-In the following table, we present all the possible model names, which model they correspond to as well as the average F<sub>1</sub> in the cross-validation <span>PropBank.Br</span> data sets and the average F<sub>1</sub> in the Buscapé set.
-For more information, check the article.
+In the following table, we present all the possible model names, a small description of the model, the average F<sub>1</sub> in the cross-validation <span>PropBank.Br</span> data sets and the average F<sub>1</sub> in the Buscapé set.
+For more information, please refer to the article.

 | Model Name | F<sub>1</sub> CV PropBank.Br (in domain) | F<sub>1</sub> Buscapé (out of domain) | Explanation |
 | --------------- | ------ | ----- | ------- |